aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/insert-html/_index.md

 Please escape HTML characters in data source string and use "format"="html" attribute.

-## REST API’s Resources
+## REST API

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMerge) lets you call the REST API directly from the browser.
-The description of the APIs and its parameters are also given there.

-## cURL Example

-The following are a few examples of using cURL.
-You can use a sample **Input Document** [template.doc](template.doc) and **Mail Merge Data**: [TestExecuteMailMergeData.txt](TestExecuteMailMergeData.txt).
+You can also use cURL command-line utility to test this REST API.
+The following are a few examples of using cURL, supplied with a sample **Input Document** [template.doc](template.doc) and **Mail Merge Data** [TestExecuteMailMergeData.txt](TestExecuteMailMergeData.txt).
 The **Output Document** would be as follows [TestPostDocumentExecuteMailMerge.docx](TestPostDocumentExecuteMailMerge.docx).

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}